Kicksecure/security-misc/README.md

 `/etc/modprobe.d/30_security-misc_blacklist.conf`.
 Blacklisting prevents kernel modules from automatically starting.

 - CD-ROM/DVD: Blacklist modules required for CD-ROM/DVD devices.

 - Framebuffer Drivers: Blacklisted as they are well-known to be buggy, cause kernel panics, and are generally only used by legacy devices.

--   Miscellaneous: Blacklist an assortment other modules to prevent them from automatically loading.
+- Miscellaneous: Blacklist an assortment of other modules to prevent them from automatically loading.

 Specific kernel modules are entirely disabled to reduce attack surface via `/etc/modprobe.d/30_security-misc_disable.conf`.
 Disabling prohibits kernel modules from starting.
-This approach should not be considered comprehensive, rather it is a form of badness enumeration.
+This approach should not be considered comprehensive;
+rather, it is a form of badness enumeration.
 Any potential candidates for future disabling should first be blacklisted for a suitable amount of time.

 - File Systems: Disable uncommon and legacy file systems.

 - FireWire (IEEE 1394): Disabled as they are often vulnerable to DMA attacks.

 - GPS: Disable GPS-related modules such as those required for Global Navigation Satellite Systems (GNSS).

 - Not yet enabled: Intel Management Engine (ME): Provides some disabling of the interface between the Intel ME and the OS.
 See discussion: https://github.com/Kicksecure/security-misc/issues/239

 - Intel Platform Monitoring Technology Telemetry (PMT): Disable some functionality of the Intel PMT components.

 - Network File Systems: Disable uncommon and legacy network file systems.

--   Network Protocols: Wide array of uncommon and legacy network protocols are disabled.
+- Network Protocols: A wide array of uncommon and legacy network protocols are disabled.

--   Miscellaneous: Disable an assortment other modules such as those required for amateur radio, floppy disks, and vivid.
+- Miscellaneous: Disable an assortment of other modules such as those required for amateur radio, floppy disks, and vivid.

 - Thunderbolt: Disabled as they are often vulnerable to DMA attacks.

 ### Other

 - A systemd service clears the System.map file on boot as these contain kernel pointers.
 The file is completely overwritten with zeroes to ensure it cannot be recovered.
 See:

 `/etc/kernel/postinst.d/30_remove-system-map`